-Should your child need to be absent for any other reason, you should contact the Head of Middle School to discuss this.
-In some instances, we can make allowances for students to attend tutoring, meet a representative commitment or some alternative programmes which support their holistic development.
-The Head of Middle School will look at these on a case-by-case basis and decide in consultation with parents / caregivers, staff and the outside agencies that may be involved.
+Should your child need to be absent for any other reason, you should contact the Deputy Principal Middle School to discuss this.
+In some instances, we can make allowances for students to attend tutoring, meet a representative commitment, or some alternative programme which supports their holistic development.
+The Deputy Principal Middle School will look at these on a case-by-case basis and decide in consultation with parents / caregivers, staff and the outside agencies that may be involved.